microsoft/ELL/docs/index.md

 We built ELL for makers, technology enthusiasts, students, entrepreneurs, and developers who aspire to build intelligent devices and AI-powered gadgets.
 Our tools, our code, and all of the other resources available on this website are free for anyone to adapt and use (for details, see licensing below).
 Just keep in mind that ELL is a work in progress and that we expect it change rapidly, including breaking API changes.

 ELL is a software library and an accompanying set of software tools, written in modern C++, with an optional interface in Python.
-Download ELL from our [GitHub repository](https://github.com/Microsoft/ELL), either as a [zip file](https://github.com/Microsoft/ELL/archive/master.zip), or with the following clone command:
+Download ELL from our [GitHub repository](https://github.com/Microsoft/ELL), either as a [zip file](https://github.com/Microsoft/ELL/archive/master.zip), or with the following command:

     git clone https://github.com/Microsoft/ELL.git